runtimeverification/michelson-semantics/unit-test/unit-test.md

        <stacktypes> Is </stacktypes>
 ```

-As in the case of the contract group, loading the code group is trivial - simply extract the block and let the main semantics handle the rest.
+As in the case of the contract group, loading the code group is trivial -- simply
+extract the block and let the main semantics handle the rest.

 ```k
   rule <k> #LoadGroups(code C ; Gs) => C ~> #LoadGroups(Gs) ... </k> [owise]
   rule <k> #LoadGroups(code C) => C ... </k>
 ```

-Once execution finishes, the output verification is simply stepping through the KSequence and removing any elements that #Match.
-An unsuccessful unit test will get stuck during this step, with the first sequence in the #VerifyOutput production and stack cells being the expected and actual outputs respectively.
+Once execution finishes, the output verification is simply stepping through the
+KSequence and removing any elements that `#Match`.
+An unsuccessful unit test
+will get stuck during this step, with the first sequence in the `#VerifyOutput`
+production and stack cells being the expected and actual outputs respectively.

 ```k
   rule <k> #VerifyOutput(S1 ~> L => L) </k>